La Capelle-lès-Boulogne

 La Capelle-lès-Boulogne ([la kapɛl lɛ bulɔɲ], literally La Capelle near Boulogne) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 Geography

 A forestry and farming village situated some 4 mi east of Boulogne, at the junction of the N42 with the D234 and D237.

+Transport

+The Chemin de fer de Boulogne à Bonningues (CF de BB) opened a station at La Capelle-Lès-Boulogne on 22 April 1900.
+Passenger services were withdrawn on 31 December 1935.
+They were reinstated in November 1942.
+The CF de BB closed in 1948.